Strobist is the world's most popular resource for photographers who want how to learn to use their flashes like a pro.

 From Classroom to Real World: On Assignment

-Strobist's On Assignment series features full walk-throughs of one hundred and sixty seven (and counting!) real-world assignments, complete with discussions ranging from lighting to concept to execution—and even some screw-ups.
+On Assignment features full walk-throughs of over 170 real-world assignments, complete with discussions ranging from lighting to concept to execution—and even some screw-ups.
 It largely follows my path as a newspaper shooter and beyond, progressing from simple speedlights to more complex studio flashes.
 Occasionally, OA also features the work of other photographers.

 Equip Yourself: Recommended Gear

 Learn from my lifetime of screwups.
 The Strobist Gear Guide is designed to help you avoid making many of the costly mistakes I made over the first 20 years of my career.
 This is the gear that works for me, day in and day out.
 It is solid, reliable and will get the job done without destroying your wallet.

 Feed Your Brain: The Strobist Bookshelf